pyOpenSci/software-peer-review/_sources/open-source-software-submissions/editor-in-chief-guide.md.txt

-# pyOpenSci Editor in Chief Guide
+# Editor in Chief Guide

 ## Editor in Chief Role & Responsibilities

 The Editor in Chief serves for 3 months or a time agreed to by all members of the editorial board.
 The Editor in Chief fulfills the following roles: